 Both of these apps are integral parts of everyday life in Japan.

-What is unique about Japan is that your job will require mandatory yearly checkups from each employee at a company.
+What is unique about Japan is that your job will require mandatory yearly checkups for each employee at a company.

 These are comprehensive tests (blood work, eye tests, urine samples, etc.).
 Depending on where you work, large vans with medical test equipment will come to your workplace — meaning you can do your yearly checkup on site.